jwcalder/GraphLearning/README.md

 pip install -r requirements.txt
 ```

 Some parts of the package rely on C code acceleration that needs to be compiled.
-The package will attempt to automatically compile the C extensions when they are needed.
+Binaries are provided for Ubuntu Linux and MacOS.
+If these do not work, the package will attempt to automatically compile the C extensions if/when they are needed.
 If this does not work for you, the command to compile them manually is

 ```
 python cmodules/cgraphpy_setup.py build_ext --inplace